United States v. Google LLC (2023): State partnerships

 The lawsuit was filed in conjunction with the attorneys general of California, Colorado, Connecticut, New Jersey, New York, Rhode Island, Tennessee, and Virginia on January 24, 2023.
 Tennessee Attorney General Jonathan Skrmetti, a Republican, stated that Tennessee was "proud to be part of this bipartisan effort to hold Google accountable and protect consumers from its harmful ad tech monopoly."

 On April 3, 2023, Washington Attorney General Bob Ferguson announced that the state would join the lawsuit.
 On April 18, 2023, nine additional states joined the lawsuit, bringing the total to eighteen: Arizona, Michigan, Nebraska, Illinois, Minnesota, New Hampshire, North Carolina, Washington, and West Virginia.

 Trial

 The trial began before Judge Brinkema on September 9, 2024, and was expected to last for several weeks.
 When it began, the trial moved at a surprising pace and concluded in 3 weeks.

 Opening arguments

 In opening arguments, lead DOJ attorney Julia Tarver Wood said that Google had used its acquisitions of ad software companies like DoubleClick and AdMeld to shore up an 87% market share in the ad-selling industry, stifling competition and hurting both consumers and publishers in the process.
 Wood further claimed that Google locks customers into using their products and controls how transactions are made within the ad-tech market.

-Google's lead attorney Karen Dunn countered by saying that people use Google's products simply due to the fact that they are "simple, affordable, and effective," and that case was an assault on essential tools that publishers and advertisers relied on.
+Google's lead attorney Karen Dunn countered by saying that people use Google's products simply due to the fact that they are "simple, affordable, and effective," she added that the case was an assault on essential tools that publishers and advertisers relied on.